 Information for fire departments

-- Learn about online training for public safety employees who work on blasting details.
+- Learn about training for public safety employees who work on blasting details.
 The training includes information on transportation, storage and use of explosive materials and air blast, ground vibration, and fly rock.
 The training includes a test.

 - Learn about who can have and use explosives in Massachusetts in Public Safety: Explosives Accountability